ITHACA/ELMIRA carpet cleaners

 IN THE COMMUNITY

 Children doing chores around the house is important.
 And helping out in the family’s community can also teach life-changing lessons.
 Children can learn that no matter how small their individual task is, they are part of a team doing the work.
+When that happens, everyone does better.
+Helping out at a food pantry or religious function are good examples of this.

 WHEN CHILDREN DO CHORES,